 Swimmers oftentimes run into a problem when they panic and become exhausted while trying to swim against a rip current.

-Watch your children when they are playing in the water — even when they’re right along shore.
+Watch your children when they are playing in the water — even when they’re right along the shore.
 Rip currents can pull children out to sea while in shallow water.

 How to Spot Rip Currents: